 There are 37 total fox species and 12 types of “true” foxes.
 While they all share pretty similar features, they can have drastically different fur colors.

 The most prevalent and far-reaching fox is the red fox.
 Naturally, a red fox has red fur.
 You can also guess the fur color of other fox species from their name, such as the gray fox.
-Another common fox with a very different fur color is the arctic fox, which is white so it can better blend in with its snowy surroundings.
+Another common fox with a very different fur color is the Arctic fox, which is white so it can better blend in with its snowy surroundings.

 In North America, you’ll even find black foxes.
 They’re actually called silver foxes though because the hairs on their rump are tipped with silver, which really stands out against their black fur.

-Size and Stature
+Fox Size and Stature

 Once again, the size and stature of foxes vary from species to species, but in general, they’re rather small creatures.
 Specimens from the largest fox species, the red fox, reach a weight of 15 pounds on average, with a max weight of about 35 pounds.
 Females tend to be a bit lighter.
 Other species are also generally lighter than this.

 Measuring at the shoulders, most foxes are 15 inches or shorter.
 Some red foxes can reach a height of up to 20 inches.
 Arctic foxes top out at a height of 12 inches.
-Fennec foxes are even smaller, maxing out at just eight inches in height.
+Fennec foxes are even smaller, maxing out at just 8 inches in height.

 Though each species of fox has its own unique characteristics, all foxes share similar features.
 They’ll all have the same trademark face, with an elongated snout and ears.
 Fur can vary from species to species, as well as size.
 But in general, they’re small to medium-sized canids that weigh less than 20 pounds.